How can we help you?

 fi

-Additionally, you should create a file called “99-prevent-leak” in the folder “/etc/hotplug.d/iface” by running nano /etc/hotplug.d/iface/99-prevent-leak and adding the following content to the file:
+3. Create a file called "99-prevent-leak" in the folder "/etc/hotplug.d/iface" by running this command:

 #!/bin/sh